vekatze/neut/book/src/static-memory-management.md

 }
 ```

-... because we can "copy" integers for free (by simply using the same `x` twice).
+The compiler accepts this code since we can "copy" integers for free (by using the same value twice).

 ## Optimization: Reusing Memory